vklubkov/UnityReferenceAnyPath/README.md

 - `Path` - runtime path for use in runtime/builds
 - `PathUnsafe` - unsafe version for convenience

 Unsafe path is the "packed" version of the path that Unity actually serializes.
 The reason for this is that unity `SerializedProperty` doesn't distinguish between `null` and empty strings and stores them as empty.
-But empty string is a valid path for a folder in various cases (e.g., Resources or Asset folder).
+But the empty string is a valid path for a folder in various cases (e.g., `Resources` or `Assets` folder).
 So to overcome this limitation, this info is "packed" into the serialized path:

 | PathUnsafe | Path      |
 |------------|-----------|